WSJ: The Cyber Way to Knowledge

 James K. Glassman is the president of World Growth, a nonprofit economic development organization.
 For information on how to bring him to your next event, visit www.premierespeakers.com/james_glassman.

-Want Amb.
-James K. Glassman for your next event?
+Bring Amb.
+James K. Glassman to your next event.

 Find out more information, including fees and availability.